ThanosApostolou/thapo-site-public-data/data/projects/thapo-ska/thapo-ska.md

-**Specific Knowledge Assistant** is a project software system developed for the purposes of MSc "Advanced Informatics and Computing Systems - Software Development and Artificial Intelligence" of University of Piraeus.
+**Specific Knowledge Assistant** is a software system developed for the purposes of MSc "Advanced Informatics and Computing Systems - Software Development and Artificial Intelligence" of University of Piraeus.
 This system is utilizing custom text-generation machine learning models or pre-trained Large Language Models (LLMs) in order to assist specific knowledge discovery.

 ## Purpose
 This website serves 4 purposes.